CasonHarrison/UnityShaderProjects/README.md

 Custom creates rotation, scaling, and positon transformation functions using the homogenous coordinate system.
 Then later, also provides projection to 2D space using an orthographic camera and a perspective camera (with variable focal length).

+## Procedural Creature Generator

+This project was inspired by Will Wright's creature creator in his revolutionary game Spore (check out his presentation of it [here](https://www.youtube.com/watch?v=8PXiNNXUUF8)).
+In this project, I focused on creating high-quality curved surfaces and using those to randomly create different creature shapes using random numbers.
+The key features of this project include:

+1. Creates Custom Catmullrom curve tubular mesh.
+This is done by manually defining control points, computing Frenet Frames based on these control points then using that to interpolate control points and create mesh.
+2. Uses random seeds to randomize creature size, leg count and size, wing prefab selection, and color.

+## Procedural Flock

+This project I follow Craig Reynolds' behavior rules of interaction described [here](https://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/) to create a procedurally generated flock simulation.
+For the flock, I make a simple prefab to represent the boids/flock agents.
+Then I used weighted forces to balance the following behaviors
+**Behaviors**
+- Flock centering - agents head towards the average center position of neighbors
+- Avoidance - use flock agent 2d collision radius to avoid collisions with each other
+- Velocity matching - match the average direction and speed of neighboring flock members
+- Wandering - randomness added to give more realistic motion
+- Stay in world - prevent from going outside world bounds.